Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 6 main differences between personal loans and lines of credit

-- Loan term.
 Personal loans have a predetermined term length, usually between one and seven years.
 They’re paid back in full by the end of that term.
 However, lines of credit don’t come with a draw period that typically lasts anywhere from four to 10 years.
 You can withdraw funds from your account at any time during that period.
-If it’s a revolving line of credit, the funds you borrow become available again after they’re repaid (plus interest).
+If it’s a revolving line of credit, the funds you borrow become available again after they’re repaid — plus interest.

 Both involve monthly repayments.
 However, personal loans have fixed monthly repayments while lines of credit typically come with a minimum monthly payment based on the previous balance, amount drawn, accruing interest and other factors.

 With personal loans, your lender will disburse your funds up front as soon as you agree on the loan contract and sign it.
 With lines of credit, you’re able to withdraw up to your approved limit on an ongoing basis as long as you’re meeting minimum monthly repayments.

-- Fees.
-Personal loans usually charge monthly service and application fees while lines of credit usually charge annual service fees.
+Personal loans may charge origination fees, while lines of credit usually charge annual service fees.
 However, lenders for both personal loans as well as lines of credit may charge a variety of other fees, so read your contract carefully before signing.

 With a personal loan, you’re given a lump sum of money that you have to pay back in full.
 Lines of credit come with a borrowing limit instead — similar to a credit card.
 This means you can take what you need, when you need it.
 However, you may have the option to increase your credit limit to meet your specific needs.

-- Costs.
 Being able to borrow only what you need can make lines of credit less expensive.
-This is because you’re be on the hook for less money — and therefore less interest.
+This is because you’re on the hook for less money — and therefore less interest.
 This can result in lower costs, even if your rates are higher than a personal loan.